-The Assistant Director of Purchasing & Contracts shall have the authority to settle and resolve a Protest concerning the intended award of a Contract.
-The Assistant Director of Purchasing & Contracts shall investigate the Protest and issue a written decision within thirty (30) days of the date the Protest is received.
+The Purchasing Director shall have the authority to settle and resolve a Protest concerning the intended award of a Contract.
+The Purchasing Director shall investigate the Protest and issue a written decision within thirty (30) days of the date the Protest is received.